perfsonar/docs/config_pscheduler_limits.rst

    of this type will fail this limit.
  - ``limit`` - A JSON object consisting of pairs for each test parameter.
-The key used for each pair will match one of the test's parameters.
+The key used for each pair will match one of the test's parameters, which match the names of the command-line interface's long-form option switches.
+(A list for a given test can be retrieved by running ``pscheduler task TEST-NAME --help``, where ``TEST-NAME`` is the name of the test.)
 The value and the value is a limit of the appropriate type for that parameter.
 See *Limit Types* for further details.

 For example::